-In order to best ensure fairness and consistency both with other Sixth Form schools within Cheshire West and Chester, we have decided to apply common eligibility criteria for discretionary awards, these have been mutually agreed and are consistent with past years, consisting of four priority levels as follows:
+In order to best ensure fairness and consistency both with other Sixth Form schools within The Learning Trust (TLT) we have decided to apply common eligibility criteria for discretionary awards, these have been mutually agreed and are consistent with past years, consisting of four priority Bands as follows:

-A discretionary payment to support students not entitled to Band 1-3 payments, who incur travel costs because their course requires them to travel to another learning site (not within walking distance of the school) for some of their lessons.
-This will only be awarded to students for whom transport has been arranged by the school.
+A discretionary payment to support students not entitled to Band 1-3 payments, who incur travel costs because their course requires them to travel to another learning site (not within a safe walking distance of the school) for some of their lessons.

 All Bursary award payments will be subject to the student’s satisfactory attendance, behaviour and attainment.
 100% attendance will be expected unless acceptable reason(s) are provided for it falling lower.
 Students whose attendance falls below 95% will not be eligible for a bursary payment for that week and any subsequent weeks.
 Bursary award payments will be weighted 50% on attendance and 50% on behaviour/attainment (this will be judged based on SSA grades awarded in lessons where a minimum grade 2 will be considered acceptable).
 Students will be notified of any deductions and the reason(s) behind them and have the right to appeal against them through the usual appeal channels if they feel they have been unfairly treated.

 The allocation of funds and decision on how much will be allocated within each band will be decided once all applications have been processed to ensure fairness and equality.
-Payments in band 1 only are set and other bands are set as guidance with payments “up to” the maximum amount depending on the number of successful applications as the budget for payment is allocated to the school in advance and is not based on the number of applicants.
-Payments will be made fortnightly during the academic year (i.e. from September to July) in arrears by the school.
-Students in Year 13 will cease to be eligible for the Bursary Fund after their last exam in June 2016.
+Payments in Band 1 only are set and other bands are set as guidance with payments “up to” the maximum amount depending on the number of successful applications as the budget for payment is allocated to the school in advance and is not based on the number of applicants.
+Payments will be made every 4 weeks during the academic year (i.e. from September to July) in arrears by the school.
+Students in Year 13 will cease to be eligible for the Bursary Fund after their last exam in June 2020.

-f you believe you qualify for the new bursary scheme please complete the Bursary Application Form below and return to the TALS Office no later than 16th September 2019
+If you believe you qualify for the new bursary scheme please complete the Bursary Application Form below and return to the TALS Office no later than 16th September 2019

 Band 1 Applicants